Get connected to build your organisation’s resilience

 So, what is the problem?

-While evidence shows time and time again that having strong meaningful relationships is likely to lead to having a happy, healthier, and more meaningful existence, be comfortable using your professional social network becomes more complicated.
+While evidence shows time and time again that having strong meaningful relationships is likely to lead to having a happy, healthier, and more meaningful existence, being comfortable using your professional social network becomes more complicated.
 At least in our heads.

 As employees, we are inclined to think twice before asking for help when the source of our troubles is professional.